 - Many online platforms have pre-designed templates ready to customize

 For numbering your tickets, spreadsheet programs like Microsoft Excel are excellent tools.
 They can quickly create number sequences that you can add to your raffle tickets.
-Many platforms will handle the numbering automatically, but if you need to create your own sequence, most spreadsheet programs have a fill feature that makes this simple.
+Many platforms handle the numbering automatically, but if you need to create your own sequence, most spreadsheet programs have a fill feature that makes this simple.

 Quality paper is essential for professional-looking tickets.
 Card stock between 65–110 lb weight works best for raffle tickets.
 If you're making tickets with tear-off stubs, perforated paper makes separation much easier and gives a clean, professional look.